 - Season total goals scored away / number of games (in season)

-The difference from the relevant average above and a team's average is what constitutes “Attack Strength”.
+The ratio of a team's average and the league average is what constitutes “Attack Strength”.

 How to calculate Defence Strength